 Is there an association between hot flushes, risk of heart disease and greater bone loss?

-In Hot Flashes: Symptoms & Causes – Complications the Mayo Clinic also note:
+In Hot Flashes: Symptoms & Causes – Complications according to the Mayo Clinic:

-“Research suggests that women who have hot flashes may have an increased risk of heart disease and greater bone loss than women who do not have hot flashes”.10
+“Research suggests that people who have hot flashes may have a higher risk of heart disease and greater bone loss than people who don’t have hot flashes”.13

 Lifestyle Changes